FREE Shipping on orders over $899

 8. Oranges (87% water): Oranges are known for their high vitamin C content, but they are also hydrating and can be a refreshing snack.

-9. Peppers (92% water): Peppers, whether red, green or yellow, are versatile and add a pop of color and flavor to meals.
+9. Peppers (92% water): Peppers, whether red, green or yellow, are versatile and add a touch of color and flavor to meals.

-10. Pineapple (86% water): Pineapple is tropical and delicious, and its water content makes it a refreshing option.
+10. Pineapple (86% water): Pineapple is tropical and delicious, and its water content makes it a refreshing choice.

-11. Watermelon Seeds (92% water): These small seeds, often thrown away, are edible and add a crunchy touch to watermelon.
+11. Watermelon Seeds (92% water): These tiny seeds, which are often discarded, are edible and add a crunch to watermelon.

 12. Carrots (88% water): Raw carrots are a healthy, crunchy snack with a high water content.